mdbootstrap/mdb-ui-kit/docs/migration.md

 ## Summary

-Here are the big ticket items you'll want to be aware of when moving from v3 to v4.
+Here are the big ticket items you'll want to be aware of when moving from MDB v3 to v4.

 ### Browser support